Search

 • coordinate regular workplace assessments on climate, organizational culture, and evaluate library and archival resources and practices through an equity lens;

-• develop priorities for community building, professional development, assessment, recruiting, hiring and retention, promotion, and other strategies related to the full range of functions within libraries and archives (collections, description, teaching and learning, etc.)
+• develop priorities for community building, professional development, assessment, recruiting, hiring and retention, promotion, and other strategies related to the full range of functions within libraries and archives (collections, description, teaching and learning, etc.);

 • survey current research and scholarship to inform the development of recommendations for short- and long-term benchmarks, tracking organizational growth;

-• serve in an advisory capacity to Libraries administration on related issues and as a resource for all library employees
+• serve in an advisory capacity to Libraries administration on related issues and as a resource for all library employees;

-• monitor progress indicators on articulated goals and report results and recommendations to appropriate audiences
+• monitor progress indicators on articulated goals and report results and recommendations to appropriate audiences.

-Membership: the group will consist of 8-12 individuals, representing the various Libraries functional units across university employment classifications.
+Membership: The group will consist of 8-12 individuals, representing the various Libraries functional units across university employment classifications.
 To the degree possible, members selected will embody a range of characteristics and perspectives (e.g. race/ethnicity, gender, ability, sexual orientation, religious affiliation) and bring deep, broad, and complementary knowledge, interests, and experience to the group.
 Student representation will be considered.